norahellstadius/Interpretable_Models/README.md

 * `src/linear.py` : Contains an enum called RegType used to define the regularization type.
 Also contains functions to fit linear model with different regularizations.
 * `src/quantiles.py` : Contains code to quantize the dataset.
 * `src/RuleEsemble.py` : Contains code to extract rules from a random forest.
 The random forest can be an instance of Sklearn's or the class defined in `src/forest.py`.
-* `src/rules.py` : Contains code to define a rule and helper functions to deal with rules.
+* `src/rules.py` : Contains an enum called FilterType used define which filter type is used in SIRUS.
+Also contains code to define a rule and helper functions to deal with rules.
 * `src/tree.py` : Contains a class to build a tree where each split value can be based on a quantile.